timescale/docs.timescale.com-content/tutorials.md

 - **[Geospatial data][postGIS]**: If you want to delve into the further potential of TimescaleDB, we have guidance for more advanced topics like PostGIS integration.
+- **[Time-series Forecasting][Forecasting]**: Use R, Apache MADlib and Python to perform data analysis and make forecasts on your data.
 - **[Replication][]**: TimescaleDB takes advantage of well established PostgreSQL methods for replication.
 Here we provide a detailed guide along with additional resources for setting up streaming replicas.
 - **[Prometheus adapter][]**: Integrate TimescaleDB with Prometheus monitoring for scalability and SQL powers
 - **[Sample data sets][Data Sets]**: And if you want to explore on your own